 From the whole celestial sphere including the vault in the statistics, or

+From a set of fixed directions in the celestial sphere.

 The statistical ensemble is then composed of measurements randomly performed on the entire celestial vault.

-From a set of fixed directions in the celestial sphere.

 ECSS-E-ST-60-20_0920117

-If the metrics are specified from a set of fixed directions in the celestial sphere when satisfying conditions detailed in 5.10.1aa the following shall be met:
+If the metrics are specified from a set of fixed directions in the celestial sphere when satisfying conditions detailed in 5.10.1a the following shall be met: